Skip to content

 Advanced Peer Options

-Click Create Peer.
+Click Create Device.

 4. Configure the Client Device